Higher-order Volterra-type integral operator on Hardy and Bergman spaces: Essential norm estimates

 \section{Essential norm estimates}

 Let $X$ and $Y$ be two Banach spaces.
 For a bounded linear operator $T:X\to Y$ between Banach spaces, its essential norm is

-where $\|\cdot\|^{X\to Y}$ is the operator norm, see \cite[p.
+where $\|\cdot\|_{X\to Y}$ is the operator norm, see \cite[p.
 583]{zhou-zhu} or \cite{Shapiro}.
 It is well-known that $\|T\|_{e}^{X\to Y}=0$ if and only if $T$ is compact.

 In this section, we compute the essential norms of the higher-order Volterra-type operators $T_{g,n}$ on Hardy and weighted Bergman spaces.
-The results refine Theorem~\ref{thm:Hp-Tgn-Carleson} and Theorem~\ref{thm:bergman-boundedness} by providing a sharp quantitative measure of the failure of compactness.
+The results refine Theorem~\ref{thm:Hp-Tgn-Carleson} and Theorem~\ref{thm:bergman-boundedness} and provide a sharp quantitative measure of the failure of compactness.